sangeetha-murugesan-sda9/ToDolist_final/README.md

 ## List of java class files and its functions:

-ToDoList1.java has the fillListForDebugging() which has list of tasks already filled. updateItem() is for updating the task,printMenu() is for printing the list of Mainmenu.The showList()  is to display the list of task already available and with the newly added tasks.The method addItem() will add the new task,removeItem()
+ToDoList.java has the fillListForDebugging() which has list of tasks already filled. updateItem() is for updating the task,printMenu() is for printing the list of Mainmenu.The showList()  is to display the list of task already available and with the newly added tasks.The method addItem() will add the new task,removeItem()